Back to all posts

 You might think it’s the expanding ice that splits the pipe, but that’s only part of the story.
 When water freezes, it expands and creates a solid ice blockage inside the pipe.
 The real danger comes from the unfrozen water trapped between that ice dam and your closed faucet.
 As more ice forms, the pressure of that trapped water builds intensely.
 With nowhere to go, this immense pressure is what actually causes the pipe to rupture.
 That’s why a burst can happen far from the actual freeze, creating a serious need for professional frozen pipe repair.

-Which Pipes Are Most at Risk?
+Which Pipes in Your Home Are Most at Risk?

 Certain pipes are more likely to freeze than others, simply due to their location.
 Think about the coldest spots in your house.
 Pipes running through unheated or poorly insulated areas like attics, crawl spaces, basements, and garages are the most vulnerable.
 You should also pay close attention to pipes located along exterior walls, such as the ones under your kitchen or bathroom sink.
 These spots don’t get as much of your home’s warmth, making them prime candidates for freezing.
 Proper pipe insulation is one of the most effective ways to protect these exposed pipes from the cold.